Saturday, May 16, 2015

 9:00 a.m. - 12:00 p.m. – Stan Sheriff Center

-Balloons and strollers are not allowed into the arena for safety reasons.
-Also, advise your guests that photographs and videos may be taken from their seats only.
+Balloons, large signs, and strollers are not allowed into the arena for safety reasons.
+Guests can take photographs and videos from their seats only.

 Note: Large bags (purses, backpacks, etc.), placards or signage, beach balls, and pets (excluding service animals) will not be allowed on the arena floor.
 Plan to have your guests keep your personal belongings until after the ceremony.